 - Use a Content Delivery Network

-- A Content Delivery Network (CDN) moves your static assets to optimized edge servers closer to your website's visitors.
+A CDN moves your static assets to optimized edge servers closer to your website's visitors.
 This is done to make your website load faster, but it also reduces the bandwidth and request load on your hosting account.

-- Cleaner code, better SQL queries, minified CSS and JS files, right-sized images, and a number of other improvements to your website design can have a significant impact in reducing overall use.
+Cleaner code, better SQL queries, minified CSS and JS files, right-sized images, and a number of other improvements to your website design can have a significant impact in reducing overall use.

-- Many website-related functions, such as blog comment systems and lead capture forms can be integrated at the browser level from third-party SaaS providers.
+Many website-related functions, such as blog comment systems and lead capture forms can be integrated at the browser level from third-party SaaS providers.
 For low volume use, many of these services are even free.

 An interesting way that unlimited use hosting providers make additional profit from their hosting plans is by cross-selling products and services that fill in the gaps made by their limitations.